tobixen/thrash-protect/README.md

 * Fix puppet manifest to accept config params

 * look into the systemd service config, can the cgroup swappiness configuration be tweaked?

-* Rewrite to C for better control of the memory footprint

 * Reproduce parent suspension problems and fix properly